North Mountain (film)

 North Mountain is a 2015 Canadian action thriller film.
-Written and directed by Bretten Hannam and billed as a "cross between Brokeback Mountain and Rambo", the film stars Justin Rain as Wolf, a young Mi'kmaq hunter who encounters Crane (Glen Gould), a wanted fugitive, in the forest.
+Written and directed by Bretten Hannam and billed as a "cross between Brokeback Mountain and Rambo".

+Plot

+Wolf, a young Mi'kmaq hunter encounters Crane, a wanted fugitive, in the forest.
 The two men fall in love and begin a relationship, which is tested when the gangsters looking for Crane arrive.

-The film's cast also includes Meredith MacNeill, Gharrett Patrick Paon, Glenn Lefchak, Johnny Terris, Gary Levert, Preston Carmichael, Scott Baker, Daniel Fanaberia, Zach Tovey, Katherine Sorbey and John Allen MacLean.